Overcoming the Fear of Forgetting Your Words on Stage

 Embrace the Silence

-Silence can be your friend.
+Silence can be your ally.
 Pausing allows you to gather your thoughts and can also engage your audience.
 When you forget what to say, take a deep breath and pause.
 This moment can be powerful; it allows your brain to catch up.
 In fact, studies suggest that a well-placed pause can enhance audience engagement by up to 30%.

 Techniques to Regain Your Flow